etijskens/et-micc2/LINKS.rst

 * `Explore binaries using this full-featured Linux tool <https://opensource.com/article/21/1/linux-radare2?utm_medium=Email&utm_campaign=weekly&sc_cid=7013a0000026SeIAAU>`_
 * `How to write a configuration file in python <https://towardsdatascience.com/from-novice-to-expert-how-to-write-a-configuration-file-in-python-273e171a8eb3>`_
 * `How to automatically set up a development machine with Ansible <https://stribny.name/blog/ansible-dev/>`_
+* `direnv -- unclutter your .profile <https://github.com/direnv/direnv?utm_source=tldrnewsletter.`_
+  direnv is an extension for your shell.
+It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
+* `A list of new(ish) command line tools <https://jvns.ca/blog/2022/04/12/a-list-of-new-ish--command-line-tools/?utm_source=tldrnewsletter>`_

 git and other VCS